gokcehan/lf/doc.md

 # PIPING SHELL COMMANDS

 Regular shell commands have some limitations in some cases.
-When an output or error message is given and the command exits afterwards, the ui is immediately resumed and there is no way to see the message without dropping to shell again.
+When an output or error message is given and the command exits afterwards, the UI is immediately resumed and there is no way to see the message without dropping to shell again.
 Also, even when there is no output or error, the UI still needs to be paused while the command is running.
 This can cause flickering on the screen for short commands and similar distractions for longer commands.